 Businesses who understand their customers and their buying behaviours ultimately have a competitive edge.
-This is the key to providing exceptional service which in turn generates loyalty, repeat business and positive recommendations.
+This is a big part of providing exceptional service which in turn generates loyalty, repeat business and positive recommendations.
 Understanding your customers is just a start, optimising your website’s UX to suit the way they browse and buy will give you even more power during busy shopping periods.

 How customer data can be used to optimise UX

-When traffic is expected to peak, your website should be looking and performing its best.
-User Experience (UX) can have a huge impact on success and is one of the top considerations facing businesses today.
+When traffic is expected to peak, your website should be looking and performing at its best.
+User experience can have a huge impact on success and is one of the top considerations facing businesses today.
 As an eCommerce brand, you should optimise and test your website to ensure consumer needs are fulfilled through a smooth and streamlined UX.

 User test your checkout experience:

 Did you know, 69 percent of customers abandon their cart at checkout?
-The reasons why can vary but often include hidden costs such as shipping rates and tax, website issues or a complicated checkout process to name a few.
+The reasons why can vary but often include hidden costs such as shipping rates and tax, website issues or a complicated checkout process.

 Businesses must provide a consistent checkout experience to make the buying process as intuitive, simple and seamless as possible.
 After all, this stage of the buying journey plays an integral role in driving conversions and revenue.
 Why not consider implementing a one-step checkout solution or integrate a payment solution that doesn’t redirect users to another page to maintain a consistent brand experience?
 Whatever your process may be, be sure to user test it so bugs can be ironed out before the peak period begins.